Export API

 Note

-Events prior to November 12, 2014 are grouped by day, instead of by the hour.
+Events before November 12, 2014 are grouped by day, instead of by the hour.

 The response includes one event JSON object per line in each file, with the following schema: